chaplinjs/chaplin/docs/chaplin.view.md

 <h3 class="module-member" id="getTemplateData">getTemplateData()</h3>
 * **function that returns Object**

   Empty method which returns the prepared model data for the template.
-Should be overriden by inheriting classes (often from model data).
+Should be overridden by inheriting classes (often from model data).

 ```coffeescript
 getTemplateData: ->